 The College of New Jersey maintains a mandatory evacuation policy.
-In accordance with this policy, upon activation of any fire alarm, all building occupants are required to be evacuated.
+In accordance with the mandatory evacuation policy, in the event of a fire or upon activation of any fire alarm, all building occupants are required to be evacuated.
 Building occupants are required to exit the building via the nearest exit doors and are required to move at least 50 feet from the building.
-Any person who fails to evacuate during fire alarm activation is subject to criminal complaints by the Office of Campus Police Services and/or disciplinary action through the College Judicial System.
+Any person who fails to evacuate during fire alarm activation is subject to criminal complaints by the Office of Campus Police Services and/or disciplinary action through the student conduct process.
+All fires are to be reported to the Office of Campus Police Services.
+All on-campus student housing facilities have fire safety and evacuation plans, and all on-campus student housing facilities with more than one exit have evacuation placards on the rear of each room's corridor door.